 SVS-REQ-298018/E-SVS Capability DID

 SVS_CAPABILITY DID shall be used to specify if the vehicle is SVS capable while also taking region into consideration.
 Country table is required as all FNV2 vehicles have the capability of supporting SVS.
 However, SVS shall only be offered in EU and China initially.
 The SVS_CAPABILITY DID shall reside on the SVSServer.

+SVS_BUB_Applicable DID

+SVS_BUB_Applicable DID shall reside on SVSServer and is EOL configured which shall use country code DID DE09 to set BUB applicable based on region.

+PerimeterAlarm_Cfg_BCM DID

+PerimeterAlarm_Cfg_BCM DID shall reside on SVSServer and is EOL configured to define where to read PerimeterAlarm_Cfg on the BCM.
+DID setting is based on the BCM version used within the vehicle program with the location of BCM PerimeterAlarm_Cfg DID defined in the BCM part2 specification.

+NumSideDoors_Cfg DID

+NumSideDoors_Cfg shall reside on SVSServer and is EOL configured to define the number of doors that the vehicle has (2 door vs 4 door)

 SVS-REQ-298019/C-SVS Theft Mode DID